accur8/box/README.md

 * deprecations removed
 * get's are allowed
 * removed some Java-specific stuff (we are a Scala and Scala.js only shop)

+Originally based off of of lift framework 3.1.0.